Chap 5 – Is There A Personality Type Predisposed to Slower Trauma Recovery?

 Or

 Did you feel that you were born into something a little or a lot more emptier.
 Born into a family struggle, or a dark corner, born into an invisibility, or unwantedness, or the wrong sex?
 Born into trauma, arguments or loneliness?
 Born maybe with people around you, but they were busy on other things, or other children?
 Maybe there was a seat at a table, but it turned out to be a just a place, not much more.
 No-one was there to make the “you” inside you feel special.
-Sometimes this feeling is a blurry feeling of not having happy memories, but not really knowing why.

 I categorize answers into those that I call Type B (the “I’m Okay”, relaxed, blessed, welcomed, wanted, loved, significant, praised people) and Type A (“I don’t feel Okay” not so happy, lonely, outsider).